drivendataorg/minimal-configclasses/README.md

 - Simple and straightforward extensibility: write loader functions that load source data into dictionaries and resolver functions that resolve multiple dictionaries into one.
 - Zero dependencies for 3.11 or higher, and only standard library backports for lower Python versions.

+When you initialize a config class, it will run a hook to load configuration values from specified sources and resolve them into a single set.
+Those values then get injected in between user-specified arguments and the defaults defined on the class.

 ```python
 from dataclasses import dataclass
 from pathlib import Path